ioncodes/JodelAPI/README.md

 lng: This is the longitude of your location.
 access_token: In the app, navigate to the options and click on "write us", then scroll down to "client info".
 There is something called "access_token=".
 The token is the string after the "=".

+UPDATE: Since the authsystem changed, this theory might be outdated.
+At this time I share this (look in the code for more info): It uses a HMAC auth.

 ### Getting the Jodels